 The classic toning advice is to do lots of cardio and lift light weights for high reps.
 Both miss the point.

 Cardio burns calories, which can help with fat loss, but it does almost nothing to build the muscle that creates shape.
+I broke down the full cardio vs weights debate for women if you want the deeper comparison.
 If you only do cardio, you can lose weight and still have no definition.
 You just become a smaller version of the same shape.

 Light weights for very high reps don't create enough tension to build meaningful muscle either.
 To build the muscle that gives you tone, you need to lift heavy enough that the last couple of reps are genuinely hard, then add weight or reps over time.
 That is progressive overload, and it is the actual engine of looking toned.